PavelKisliak/BitSerializer/README.md

 BitSerializer::LoadObject<JsonArchive>(testVectorOfMaps, inputJson);
 ```

+Since all of the most well-known text formats (such as JSON) allow only text keys, BitSerializer attempts to convert the map key to a string (except binary formats like MsgPack).
-If you want to use your own class as a key, you should add conversion methods to it.
-There are several options with internal and external functions, please look details [here](docs\bitserializer_convert.md).
-You also can override serialization function `SerializeObject()` for your type of map.
+Out of the box, the library supports all the fundamental types (e.g. `bool`, `int`, `float`) as well as some of the `std` ones (`filesystem::path`, `chrono::timepoint`, etc), but if you want to use your own type as the key, you need to implement the conversion to a string.
+There are several options with internal and external functions, see details [here](docs\bitserializer_convert.md).
 For example, you can implement two internal methods in your type:
 ```cpp
 class YourCustomKey
 {